GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

     stat ::= 'continue'

-The continue operator jumps to the next iteration of the loop skipping the execution of the following statements.
+The continue operator jumps to the next iteration of the loop, skipping the execution of the rest of the statements.

 ---------
 return